magnussolution/magnusbilling7/wiki/en/modules/sipuras/sipuras.rst

 User password
 -------------

-| User to set in LinkSys configuration
+| Username to login in LinkSys settings